benshimonz/V1/README.md

 ## Path Segments

 An alternative to constraints on the entities and relationships along the path, are constraints on **path segment types**.
-A path segment type is a valid chain of yellow / blue / red entities and relationship types that starts and ends with an entity.
+A path segment type is a valid chain of entities (yellow/aggregated/blue/logical/red) and relationship types that starts and ends with an entity.
 There is an 'overlap' between successive segment types:

 - The type of the rightmost entity type of a segment must match the type of the leftmost entity in its successor
 - The type of the leftmost entity type in the first segment of a path must match the entity type preceding the path